pablodecm/phd_thesis/src/106_chapter_6.md

 problem specific, but nevertheless amenable.

-In the above construction, the chosen family of summary statistics is non-differentiable due to the $argmax$ operator, so gradient-based updates for the parameters cannot be computed.
+In the above construction, the chosen family of summary statistics is not differentiable due to the $argmax$ operator, so gradient-based updates for the parameters cannot be computed.
 To work around this problem, a differentiable approximation $\hat{\boldsymbol{s}}(D ; \boldsymbol{\phi})$ is considered.